 How much are your puppies and what is the process?

 Our puppies are $3,000 (total) on a spay/neuter/non breeding (a vasectomy or ovary sparing spay are acceptable and encouraged) agreement.
 Our reservation fee is a non-refundable $500 which will hold a spot on the litter of your choice.
-We accept 5-6 deposits on each litter prior to being born and will start a waiting list (I do not hold deposits for waiting list spots) for any additional puppies after they're born.
-Full payment is due by 6 weeks of age.
-Reservation lists fill fast and are normally fully booked 6-9 months in advanced, our spaces cannot be reserved until the fee has been received by us, since we receive so many inquires.
+We accept 5-6 deposits on each litter prior to being born and will start a waiting list for any additional puppies after they're born.
+Full payment is due by 5 weeks of age.
+Reservation lists fill fast and are normally fully booked 9-12 months in advanced, our spaces cannot be reserved until the fee has been received by us, since we receive so many inquires.
 We cannot hold spaces without a deposit.

 What is the difference between being on a reservation list vs a waiting list?

 We only accept 5-6 reservations per litter prior to the puppies being born, the rest of the families that are interested in that particular litter join our waiting list.
 Since our girls tend to have larger litters (average is 7-10) we then can move to the waiting list.